wilsonfreitas/awesome-quant/README.md

 - [QuantFinanceBook](https://github.com/LechGrzelak/QuantFinanceBook) - Quantitative Finance book.
 - [rough_bergomi](https://github.com/ryanmccrickerd/rough_bergomi) - A Python implementation of the rough Bergomi model.
 - [frh-fx](https://github.com/ryanmccrickerd/frh-fx) - A python implementation of the fast-reversion Heston model of Mechkov for FX purposes.
-- [value-investing-studies](https://github.com/euclidjda/value-investing-studies) - A collection of data analysis studies that examine the performance and characteristics of value investing over long periods of time.
+- [Value Investing Studies](https://github.com/euclidjda/value-investing-studies) - A collection of data analysis studies that examine the performance and characteristics of value investing over long periods of time.
-- [machine-learning-asset-management](https://github.com/firmai/machine-learning-asset-management) - Machine Learning in Asset Management (by @firmai).
+- [Machine Learning Asset Management](https://github.com/firmai/machine-learning-asset-management) - Machine Learning in Asset Management (by @firmai).
-- [Deep-Learning-Machine-Learning-Stock](https://github.com/LastAncientOne/Deep-Learning-Machine-Learning-Stock) - Deep Learning and Machine Learning stocks represent a promising long-term or short-term opportunity for investors and traders.
+- [Deep Learning Machine Learning Stock](https://github.com/LastAncientOne/Deep-Learning-Machine-Learning-Stock) - Deep Learning and Machine Learning stocks represent a promising long-term or short-term opportunity for investors and traders.
-- [Technical_Analysis_and_Feature_Engineering](https://github.com/jo-cho/Technical_Analysis_and_Feature_Engineering) - Feature Engineering and Feature Importance of Machine Learning in Financial Market.
+- [Technical Analysis and Feature Engineering](https://github.com/jo-cho/Technical_Analysis_and_Feature_Engineering) - Feature Engineering and Feature Importance of Machine Learning in Financial Market.
 - [Differential Machine Learning and Axes that matter by Brian Huge and Antoine Savine](https://github.com/differential-machine-learning/notebooks) - Implement, demonstrate, reproduce and extend the results of the Risk articles 'Differential Machine Learning' (2020) and 'PCA with a Difference' (2021) by Huge and Savine, and cover implementation details left out from the papers.